leigler/s20corelab/public/lectures/event-listeners.md

 You&rsquo;ll notice that we&rsquo;re using an anonymous function with a single argument: `e`. `e` stands for event, and gives us a bunch of information abou the action we just triggered.

 A few important eventlisteners:
+- `DOMContentLoaded` the HTML document has been completely loaded and parsed
 - `click` triggers on click
 - `mousedown`
 - `mouseenter`